Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 A medical checkup helps ensure that your fitness plan will bring you the most benefit.
+It also keeps at a minimum the risks that may come with physical activity.
 As part of your checkup:

 You may have a test called a hemoglobin A1c.
 The A1c test measures your average glucose (sugar) level over 2 to 3 months.
 A1C is usually given as a percentage.
 But it is now also given as a number representing estimated Average Glucose (eAG).
 Unlike the A1C percentage, eAG gives you a number similar to the numbers listed on your daily glucose monitor.